LibrariesHacked/librarieshacked-web-content/articles/libraryrankings.md

 - Latvia is listed as having **815** libraries.
 This appears to be the total number of branches - from a report on [Economic value and impact of public libraries in Latvia](http://www.kis.gov.lv/download/Economic%20value%20and%20impact%20of%20public%20libraries%20in%20Latvia.pdf).
 That report describes local public libraries as coming under the jurisdiction of **28** regional libraries.
 Should the 28 figure be used?
 - The data sources go back quite far.
 Morocco is listed as having **5** school libraries, but the date for the measure is given as 1982, and the source a book: the **Librarian's companion (2nd ed.
 Greenwood 1996)**.

-An excellent site, Practical Statistics, looks at the accuracy of the data, paying particular attention to the data for Norway:
+An excellent site, Practical Statistics, looks at the accuracy of the data, particularly for the data for Norway:

 [Practical Statistics - OCLC Initiative](https://sites.google.com/site/practicalstatistics/2-events/ifla-singapore/oclc-initiative)